 What I do

-Over the last ten years I have developed a style and method of photography that is rooted in mindfulness.
+Over the last twelve years I have developed a style and method of photography that is rooted in mindfulness.
 The journey to this place has been shaped by life events that have led to an exploration of what it means to be alive and paying attention.

 You can subscribe to email alerts for the blog below.